 Because being a parent of young kids is tough, and tiring, and while it is also amazing, it can feel really lonely sometimes.
 Between the two of us, we have 5 kiddos aged 9 and under.
 We know busy.
 We know tired.
 But we also know that there is nothing more rejuvenating and fulfilling than spending time with your friends.

 The Lonely Parents Guide to Dinner Parties is aimed at doing just that – helping you make entertaining easy – even with young kids, even with crazy busy schedules.
-Check back on Wednesday for the complete guide on how to make a weeknight mexican dinner party easy – complete with timetables, printable shopping lists, activities for kids and more!
+See the complete guide on how to make a weeknight mexican dinner party easy – complete with timetables, printable shopping lists, activities for kids and more!